The Main Event Loop

 How to Avoid Blocking the Main Loop

-In order to avoid blocking the main loop we can spawn a new thread with gio::spawn_blocking and let the operation run there.
+In order to avoid blocking the main loop, we can spawn a new task with gio::spawn_blocking and let the operation run on the thread pool.

 Filename: listings/main_event_loop/2/main.rs